MisterDA/love-release/README.md

 `-W64`  Create Windows x64 executable only

 #### PROJECT OPTIONS
+You can use the option of a module and append a long option from this list to set a specific option for a module.
+For example, the option `--Wauthor` will set the author's name for windows only.

 `-a, --author` Set the project's author.

 `-d, --description` Set the project's description.